top of page

 Our Lifestyle Blog

-Since deciding to sell our houses, let go of 90% of our possessions, pack up our remaining things, and head for the airport, we have learned a lot.
+After our houses and possessions, packing up our remaining things, and heading to the airport, we have learned a lot.

 In our lifestyle blogs, we want to share our journey with you: the ups, downs, tips, tricks, and recommendations that can help you enhance your lifestyle.